bwjkim/CSTA2024-python/README.md

-# Lesson Plan Template
+# CSTA 2024 python  Lesson Plan Template
+Practicing editinmg a README and ....
 This file serves as the primary lesson plan document for the repository.

-## Template Description
+## CSTA 2024 python (Template Description)
 [Click here for more information about what this template repository contains.](TemplateDescription.md)

 ## Additional Page Example